Oman: Foreign policy

 Since 1970, Oman has pursued a moderate foreign policy, and has expanded its diplomatic relations dramatically.
 Oman is among the very few Arab countries that have maintained friendly ties with Iran.
-WikiLeaks disclosed US diplomatic cables which state that Oman helped free British sailors captured by Iran's navy in 2007.
-The same cables also portray the Omani government as wishing to maintain cordial relations with Iran, and as having consistently resisted US diplomatic pressure to adopt a sterner stance.
 Yusuf bin Alawi bin Abdullah is the Sultanate's Minister Responsible for Foreign Affairs.

 Oman allowed the British Royal Navy and Indian Navy access to the port facilities of Al Duqm Port & Drydock.